The 2017 nomination process will open on February 1, 2018.

 - Non-Young Lawyer (on September 1 the individual must be 36 or more years of age or admitted to practice in his/her first bar more than five years ago)

 Any lawyer or judge involved in child advocacy is eligible.
 The award is given based on an individual's personal achievement and commitment.
 It is not given to groups of people, organizations, or posthumously.
-Those who were nominated for this award in the past and were not selected may be nominated again.
+Previous nominees not selected may be re-nominated.

 - Supporting documentation which needs to emailed to Renee Lugo (firstname.lastname@example.org) as one single document in either a PDF or Microsoft Word format.
 The submission must be 10 pages or less.
 Faxes will not be accepted.
 Supporting documentation should include: